What you can learn from a mouse about dealing with demons and fear

 Be careful what you wish for (or think about)

 The mouse's imagination does come back as her reality.
-What we think about most, become our reality.
+What we think about most, becomes our reality.

 Brains over brawn